 And while the number of mistakes young people made while they were in college didn’t necessarily correlate to their financial stability later in life, those who made a higher number of these mistakes were more likely to worry about their ability to make ends meet.
 Nearly 3 in 4 students said misusing their student loans was a mistake (73%), followed by not working in school (52%) and attending an expensive college (48%).

-College students aren’t the only group of people who occasionally make long-term financial mistakes.
+College students are the only group of people who occasionally make long-term financial mistakes.
 Even early in their careers, young people still reported spending and saving behaviors that left them learning from their history of trial and error.

 Roughly half of young people acknowledged spending more money than they realized, not investing enough, and not saving too little in the early stages of their careers.
 Even if it feels like a lifetime away, experts recommend establishing saving habits in your 20s that can help set you up for success when it’s finally time to start thinking about retirement.
 According to the mistakes that led to serious consequences, millennials most commonly pointed to not saving enough money (88%), accruing credit card debt (86%), harming their credit score (84%), and not having a financial plan (81%).

 Making financial mistakes may not be mitigated simply by securing a high-paying job fresh out of college.
 Nearly 1 in 3 respondents earning high salaries early in their careers felt completely financially insecure at the time of our survey.
 Another two in five respondents who reported a high number of mistakes early in their careers felt completely dissatisfied financially.

 Moving out on their own is another common rite of passage for many young people, but when and how they opt to break away from the nest can lead to major financial mistakes.